TheLostCodex/project-meanbean/README.md

 This repository contains our working code for "Project Meanbean".
 This is meant to be a naive implementation of a simple game using the NCurses library to help implement a simple GUI that runs in a terminal environment.

+To try the game either download the `.zip` file or run `git clone git@github.com:TheLostCodex/project-meanbean.git` in the terminal in order to clone the repository.

+You can first run the compatibility test to see if your terminal supports ncurses.

 # Utilities

 ## Test Compatibility